 Ingredients you’ll need

-- Strawberries-We’ll make a strawberry puree and use it while making the mousse and also use it as a puree for the top layer.
+- Strawberries-We need fresh strawberries.
+We’ll make a strawberry puree and use it while making the mousse and also use it as a puree for the top layer.

 - Sugar-We’ll use it with strawberries to make a strawberry puree.

 - Heavy Cream-We’ll whip the heavy cream and fold into strawberry puree.